fdanese/power-outages/README.md

 In this step, I analyzed the missingness in the dataset, focusing on the column `CAUSE.CATEGORY.DETAIL`.
 This column contains categorical data describing specific causes of power outages.
 To determine if the missingness in this column is related to other variables in the dataset, I conducted permutation tests and visualized the results.
 Understanding the mechanisms of missingness is crucial for handling incomplete data effectively in later steps.

 ### NMAR Analysis
-The column `CUSTOMERS.AFFECTED` exhibits missing values that are likely Not Missing At Random (NMAR).
-This is because the missingness could stem from the reporting processes of individual companies, where some entities may not have recorded customer impact data during power outages.
+The column `CAUSE.CATEGORY.DETAIL` exhibits missing values that are likely Not Missing At Random (NMAR).
+This is because the missingness could stem from the reporting processes of individual companies, where some entities may not have recorded cause details during power outages.
 To further confirm whether the missingness is MAR, one could gather data about the reporting companies and analyze their behavior.

 ### Dependence on `CAUSE.CATEGORY`